Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 You may think that’s crazy and that online dating could never work for someone famous, but actually a lot of them have given swiping for love a try.
+Some have even gone on dates and found partners because of it!
 Here are 19 of the best stories:

 “I hope every woman who is single and listens to this song goes out and finds her infinity, whether on Match or the traditional way,” Mariah said in a press release.